Freedomland U.S.A.: 1964 season

 Freedomland's fifth operating season began on May 16, 1964, with the park operating only on weekends until June.
 In advance of the 1964 season, the park's operators added a haunted castle attraction.
 By then, the San Francisco-themed area already had been walled off.
 For several months prior to the start of the 1964 season, there were rumors that Freedomland would be moved to Florida, where it could operate year-round.
-Staff members were also told that only Little Old New York, Old Chicago, and Satellite City might be open for 1965 and that the rest of the park would be redeveloped.
+Staff members were also told that only Little Old New York, Old Chicago, and Satellite City might be open for 1965, while the rest of the park would be redeveloped.
 That July, Freedomland stopped booking rock-and-roll bands and started hiring big bands.

 In July 1964, the IRC acquired Webb and Knapp's stake in Freedomland Inc. National Development Corporation president Hyman Green, who owned 20 percent of the NDC, bought the remaining 80 percent stake from Zeckendorf.
-The transactions were intended to reduce Webb & Knapp's large debt, which it had incurred after writing off $17.9 million in investments in IRC and Freedomland Inc. At the time, Green said he expected Freedomland to make a profit during the 1964 season, even as it had lost money year-to-date.
-Zeckendorf later said that Webb & Knapp's involvement in Freedomland "hurt the financial position of Webb and Knapp more than anything we've ever done."
+The transactions were intended to reduce Webb and Knapp's large debt, which it had incurred after writing off $17.9 million in investments in IRC and Freedomland Inc. At the time, Green said he expected Freedomland to make a profit during the 1964 season, even as it had lost money year-to-date.
+Zeckendorf later said that Webb and Knapp's involvement in Freedomland "hurt the financial position of Webb and Knapp more than anything we've ever done."
 Toward the end of the 1964 operating season, Freedomland was expected to reopen the next year, even though it had only earned $738,000 from admissions.
 In an indication of its deep financial troubles, The New York Times reported that Freedomland Inc. had paid its employees with bad checks totaling $60,000.

 Demise

 Bankruptcy

 On September 13, 1964, Freedomland closed for the season.
-Within three days, Freedomland Inc. had filed for Chapter 11 bankruptcy.
+Within three days, Freedomland Inc. had filed for bankruptcy.
 At the time, Freedomland Inc.'s liabilities were $27 million, about three times its $9 million in assets.
 The largest creditors, in order, were the IRC, the NDC, Zeckendorf, and the Internal Revenue Service.
 The bankruptcy filing nearly caused the collapse of the Teamsters Union, which held the mortgage on the property.
-Freedomland had never earned a net profit in each of its five operating seasons; if it were downsized 30 acre, Freedomland estimated that it could possibly earn a $25,000 profit if it were to reopen in 1965.
+Freedomland had never earned a net profit in each of its five operating seasons; if it were downsized 30 acre, Freedomland estimated that it could make a $25,000 profit if it were to reopen in 1965.
 Freedomland never reopened, and its attractions, buildings, and other features were auctioned and sold during 1965.